 It is these precious properties that make the iridium-tungsten alloy an indispensable element in today’s high-tech crystal glass industry.

-Iridium – rhodium alloy is the most important iridium alloy.
-It is a continuous solid solution (composition and symmetry invariant alloy).
+Iridium – rhodium alloy is a continuous solid solution (composition and symmetry invariant alloy).
 With the increase of rhodium content, its density and hardness decreased, the pressure processing performance improved, and the resistance to high-temperature oxidation increased.
 Iridium – rhodium alloy can be used as thermocouple material.

 Iridium osmium alloy is a peritectic alloy with hard and brittle texture and extremely difficult to process.
 Osmium alloys containing 30% ~ 70% osmium (atomic fraction) are very good cathodic coating materials.
 Because of its hard alloy, it can also be used to make pen tips and pivot materials.

 Thank you for reading our article and we hope you enjoyed it.
 If you want to know more about iridium alloys and their applications, we advise you to visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, Advanced Refractory Metals (ARM) is a leading manufacturer and supplier of refractory metal products across the world.
 We provide our customers with high-quality refractory metal products such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium, lat a very competitive price.